Tour du Canada Practices and Policies

 - Fees paid are not refundable or transferrable.

-- Fees are to be paid in Canadian funds by cheque, money order or wire transfer.
+- Fees are to be paid in Canadian funds by cheque, money order or a digital funds transfer.

 Event Cancellation and Unused Services: